Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Feb, 2021:  One paper has been accepted by the 6th ACM/IEEE Conference on Internet of Things and Implementation (IoTDI 2021).
 *  Feb, 2021:  One paper has been accepted by the IEEE 93rd Vehicular Technology Conference (VTC2021-Spring) for presentation.
 *  Jan, 2021:  One paper has been accepted by the IEEE Transactions on Intelligent Transportation Systems.
 *  Dec, 2020:  One paper has been accepted by the IEEE System Journal.